Skip to main content

 5. Antiseptic reapplied

-Total time: approximately 30 seconds to 2 minutes for the injection itself
+Total time: approximately 30 seconds to 2 minutes for the injection itself.
+Preparation usually takes longer than the injection.

 What You'll Feel